lawrennd/old_talks/_data-science/includes/value-of-data.md

 \section{Quantifying the Value of Data}

 \notes{The situation is reminiscent of a thirsty castaway, set adrift.
 There is a sea of data, but it is not fit to drink.
 We need some form of data desalination before it can be consumed.
-But like real desalination, this is a non trivial process, particularly if we want to achieve it at scale.}
+But like real desalination, this is a non-trivial process, particularly if we want to achieve it at scale.}

 \newslide{Quantifying the Value of Data}